-Approaches to rotor construction differ, with Alstom using forged and welded constructions, in which individual forged parts are welded together, whereas companies such as Siemens use single forgings.
+Approaches to rotor construction differ, with Alstom using forged and welded constructions, in which individual forged parts are welded together, whereas companies such as Siemens use large, single forgings.

-Within the UK, large rotor forgings (say 30-50 tonnes) can only be supplied by Sheffield Forgemasters (Sheffield), and rotor forging are also supplied by European forgemasters in Germany (eg, Saarschmiede GmbH and Buderus GmbH) and Italy (eg, ThyssenKruup Acciai Speciali Terni).
-Very large rotor forgings are also supplied by Japan Steel Works (JSW).
+Within the UK, large (low, intermediate and high pressure, LP, IP and HP) rotor and generator forgings (say 30-100 tonnes) can only be supplied by Sheffield Forgemasters (Sheffield), and rotor forging are also supplied by European forgemasters in Germany (eg, Forge Saar, formerly Saarschmiede GmbH, and Buderus GmbH) and Italy (eg, ThyssenKruup Acciai Speciali Terni).
+Very or ultralarge rotor forgings are also supplied by Japan Steel Works (JSW).